bright696/PulseStorm/readme.md

 ⚠️ Legal Disclaimer

-WARNING: This tool is intended for authorized testing only.
+WARNING: This software is provided for educational and authorized testing purposes only.

-- Use only on systems you own or have explicit written permission to test
+Use against systems you own or have explicit permission to test.
-- Unauthorized access to computer systems is illegal
-- The author (brigt696) assumes no liability for misuse
+Misuse may violate local and international laws.

 Features: